cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

    need to keep those two fields for calculations, but they won't be stored at the end of the process.

 #.
-The "enforcePid" property is set to true so that not all fe\_users
+The "enforcePid" property is set to true so that not all :code:`fe_users`
    records will be affected be the import process.
-If some fe\_users are stored in a different page than the one where the imported records are stored, those records will not be considered for updates or deletion.
+If some :code:`fe_users` are stored in a different page than the one where the imported records are stored, those records will not be considered for updates or deletion.
-   This makes it possible to have several sources of fe\_users without interference with one another.
+   This makes it possible to have several sources of :code:`fe_users` without interference with one another.

 In the second configuration, we make use of the "disabledOperations"